simonmunzert/jrss-strategic-voting/README.md

 - provides R code needed for analysis

 data
-- provides processed constituency and survey data needed for analysis
+- provides processed constituency, geographic and survey data needed for analysis

 figures
 - provides pdfs of figures presented in the paper as well as supporting figures

-## Description of the files
+## Description of the code files

 01_data_preparation.r
 - pre-processes geographic and survey data